Last Updated on March 8, 2021 by Grow with Bovees

 Problems that lie beneath the surface are the hardest ones to plan for.
 You think you have been vigilant in keeping your property safe from dead trees, but the large, healthy oak tree in the back yard has been inflicting a silent pain for years because of its deep penetrating root system.

 Trees that have developed a strong root system can spread their roots for many yards.
 Even a large oak tree in the back yard can spread large roots through the ground that you may not consider a problem until it’s too late.
-In certain circumstances, the tree may start to grow roots above the ground, which could another problem in itself.
+In certain circumstances, the tree may start to grow roots above the ground, which could become another problem in itself.